 The Henri Matisse paintings known as “The Dance” often remind me of the nature of things—and that includes the U.S. oil and gas industry.

-Although it isn’t discussed in viewer critiques, which focus on color and form, what can be argued is its depiction of the fragility of relationships—equity and debt markets, social, supply chains and more, including energy.
+Although it isn’t discussed in viewer critiques, which focus on color and form, what is apparent is the fragility of relationships—equity and debt markets, social, supply chains and more, including energy.

 In each of the two paintings (1909 and 1910), five figures are in clockwise motion, holding hands, on a pedestal rendered as a green lawn on the edge of what can be construed as a blue abyss.